 It has always been stressed that “a great music producer only frets over the most important things” and it can be rightly argued that the most imperative thing in music production is the recording.
 Contrary to widespread beliefs, garnering state of the art equipment won’t render such charms to your recording if you don’t know how to use them right.
 Sometimes, with prudent forethought, you can glean the best out of your ordinary paraphernalia, even in the confines of your home.
-Here are some top recording studio tricks that you would find handy down the road:
+Here are some top recording studio tricks that you will find handy down the road:

 The angle of the microphone, the positioning, mounting, and even distance from the singer or instrument can have big repercussions on the finished recorded sound.
 While the optimum placement of the microphone depends upon the sound of the space it is in and the sound of the instrument, as a general rule of thumb, you can listen closely to scrutinize what contribution the room makes to that sound and where and how the instrument makes its sound.
 Your microphone should ideally be placed to achieve the most optimum balance between the two.
 In addition, by adjusting the distance and angle of the microphone, you can virtually ward off any sibilance or popping, even without using a pop filter.